XELFFS-AM

-XELFFS-AM is a radio station on 980 AM in Izúcar de Matamoros, Puebla.
-It is known as La Magnífica 980 AM.
+XELFFS-AM is a radio station on 980 AM in Izúcar de Matamoros, Puebla. currently silent.

 History

 XELFFS was awarded in the IFT-4 radio auction of 2017 for a winning bid of 133,000 pesos.
 The station signed on in late 2019 and was originally known as Mi Gente.

 On February 1, 2021, the station affiliated with Tribuna Comunicación and installed its "La Magnífica" Regional Mexican format, used at XHZT-FM in the city of Puebla.